Alluxio/alluxio/docs/en/api/S3-API.md

 User-defined tags on buckets & objects are limited to 10 and obey the [S3 tag restrictions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html).

 The maximum size for user-defined metadata in PUT-requests is 2KB by default in accordance with [S3 object metadata restrictions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html).
-See the property key `alluxio.proxy.s3.header.metadata.max.size` to change this behavior.
+Set the property key `alluxio.proxy.s3.header.metadata.max.size` to change this behavior.

 ### Performance Implications

-The S3 API leverages the [Alluxio REST proxy]({{ '/en/api/FS-API.html#rest-api' | relativize_url }}), introducing an extra hop.
+The S3 API leverages the [Alluxio REST proxy]({{ '/en/api/FS-API.html#rest-api' | relativize_url }})
+, introducing an additional network hop for Alluxio clients.
 For optimal performance, it is recommended to run the proxy server and an Alluxio worker on each compute node.
 It is also recommended to put all the proxy servers behind a load balancer.

 ## Global request headers